Earth, Wind & Fire: The Promise

 During May 2003, EWF issued The Promise.
 The album peaked at No. 19 on the Billboard Top R&B/Hip-Hop Albums chart and No. 5 on the Billboard Top Independent Albums chart.
-People magazine described The Promise as a "musically rich 17-track set (including five trademark instrumental interludes) that blows away most of today's R&B." Steve Jones of USA Today wrote "with horn-kissed ballads and infectious jazz funk grooves, the band seems to have regained its spark".
-Artists such as Angie Stone, The Emotions and Gerald Albright featured on the album.
-"All in the Way", featuring The Emotions, got to No. 13 on the Billboard Adult R&B Songs chart and No. 25 Billboard Adult Contemporary Songs chart.
-"Hold Me" reached No. 28 on the Billboard Adult R&B Songs chart.
-"Hold Me" was Grammy-nominated in the category of Best Traditional R&B Vocal Performance.
+David Peschek of The Guardian described The Promise as "17 tracks of immaculately smooth, meticulously detailed mid-tempo pop-soul and thoroughly intoxicating in its lushness."
+Steve Jones of USA Today wrote "with horn-kissed ballads and infectious jazz funk grooves, the band seems to have regained its spark".

+Guest artists such as Angie Stone, The Emotions and Gerald Albright appeared on the album.
+"All in the Way", featuring The Emotions, got to No. 13 on the Billboard Adult R&B Songs chart, No. 25 on the Billboard Adult Contemporary Songs chart and No. 31 on the UK R&B Singles chart.
+Another single, "Hold Me" reached No. 28 on the Billboard Adult R&B Songs chart.
+"Hold Me" earned a Grammy nomination in the category of Best Traditional R&B Vocal Performance.